dotnet/dotNext/docs/features/cluster/raft.md

 Correctness of consensus algorithm is tightly coupled with Write-Ahead Log defined via `AuditTrail` property of [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface or via Dependency Injection.
 If your application requires only consensus without replication of real data then [ConsensusOnlyState](xref:DotNext.Net.Cluster.Consensus.Raft.ConsensusOnlyState) implementation is used.
 Note that this implementation is used by default as well.
 It is lighweight and fast.
 However it doesn't store state on disk.
 Consider to use [persistent WAL](./wal.md) as fully-featured persistent log for Raft.

 # State Recovery
-The underlying state machine can be reconstruced at application startup using `InitializeAsync` method provided by implementation of [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface.
+The underlying state machine can be reconstructed at application startup using `InitializeAsync` method provided by implementation of [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface.
 Usually, this method is called by .NEXT infrastructure automatically.

-[MemoryBasedStateMachine](xref:DotNext.Net.Cluster.Consensus.Raft.MemoryBasedStateMachine) class exposes `ReplayAsync` method to do this manually.
 Read more about persistent Write-Ahead Log for Raft [here](./wal.md).

 # Client Interaction
 [Chapter 6](https://github.com/ongardie/dissertation/tree/master/clients) of Diego's dissertation contains recommendations about interaction between external client and cluster nodes.
 Raft implementation provided by .NEXT doesn't implement client session control as described in the paper.
 However, it offers all necessary tools for that: